AllenDang/giu/README.md

 For documentation refer to [our wiki](https://github.com/AllenDang/giu/wiki), [examples](./examples), [GoDoc](https://pkg.go.dev/github.com/AllenDang/giu),
-or just review comments in code.
+or just take a look at comments in code.

 ## Supported Platforms